Pointed Hopf Algebras with classical Weyl Groups: Preliminaries and Conventions

-for any $i, j= 1, 2,\cdots, n$, then braiding $B$ ( or $V$, or $\mathfrak B(V)$) is called a braiding of the Cartan type.
-We assume that we choose $a_{ij}$ such that they maximally satisfy (\ref {e0.0.1}).
+for any $i, j= 1, 2,\cdots, n$, then braiding $B$ (or $V$, or $\mathfrak B(V)$) is called a braiding of the Cartan type.
+We assume that we choose $a_{ij}$ such that they satisfy (\ref {e0.0.1}).
 That is, $a_{ij}$ is the maximal non-positive integer satisfying (\ref {e0.0.1}).
-Thus $\mathfrak B(V)$ is finite dimensional if and only if $A$ is of finite type (see \cite [Theorem 4] {He04}).
+Thus $\mathfrak B(V)$ is finite dimensional if and only if $A$ is of finite type (see Theorem 4 of \cite {He06}).

-If $D$ is a subgroup of $G$ and $C$ is a conjugacy class of $D$, then $C_G$ denotes the conjugacy class of $G$ containing $C$.